ozan-guenes/Quadcopter_gym/README.md

 ## Reward Function Re-Design

-To get better results we re-designed the reward function starting from reward functions of proven papers​
+To get better results we re-designed the reward function starting from reward functions of proven papers​.

 Again it proved difficult balancing the hyperparameters to encourage the desired bahavior.​